ilia-kuznetsov-hds/ilia-kuznetsov-hds/README.md

 ## About Me

-Analyst with a medical background, bringing the critical thinking and decision-making skills developed through years of clinical practice.
-Learned to act with incomplete information, competing priorities, and real-world consequences.
+•	Data Analyst with 3+ years of experience and a medical background, bringing critical thinking and decision-making skills
+•	Learned to make decisions with incomplete information, competing priorities, and real-world consequences
+•	Developed through clinical practice, the ability to explain complex, uncertain, and conflicting information to diverse audiences, from patients and clinicians to researchers and operational stakeholders

 Currently building experience in the Australian health system - MS in Healthcare Data Science from UNSW, with some hands-on project work in the public health sector.